consoledotdev/home/content/tools/load-testing.md

 #### Protocol and browser test execution

-Sending lots of HTTP requests time tests the performance of the infrastructure but does not accurately measure how users experience the service.
+Sending lots of HTTP requests tests the performance of the infrastructure but does not accurately measure how users experience the service.
 Browsers must download multiple resources, parse the page, render HTML and CSS and then execute Javascript.
-A very fast HTTP response might be very slow when rendered in a browser.
+A very fast HTTP response might be slow when rendered in a browser.
 We need to test both.
-Ideally, load testing should support both protocol and browser testing.
+Ideally, load testing tools should support both protocol- and browser-level testing.

 #### Developer focus